 - However, earned and accrued PTO days can be reasonably capped.

 As a matter of best practice, multistate employers should establish a reasonable cap on the accrual of vacation and PTO.
 Establishing a cap prevents an employee from earning vacation or PTO over a certain amount of hours and limits the payment the employer may be required to make to a terminated employee.
-See Employee Leaves > Other Leaves: Compensation for Leave Time.
+See Employee Leaves > Other Leaves > Compensation for Leave Time.

 States may also regulate holiday work and days of rest for employees.
-For example, a few states require that employees be given a day of rest each week and/or that employees be excused from work on specified holidays or be compensated at a premium rate for work performed on those holidays.
+For example, a few states require that employees be given a day of rest each week and/or that employees be excused from work on specified holidays or else be compensated at a premium rate for work performed on those holidays.
 These laws may be specific to certain categories of employees, such as retail employees, or apply to all employees.

 Independent Contractor Status

-Wage and hour laws apply only where an employer-employee relationship exists.
+Wage and hour laws apply only if an employer-employee relationship exists.
 Because an independent contractor is not considered to be an employee and will not be protected by federal or state wage and hour laws, an employer needs to accurately classify individuals to avoid potentially significant penalties.
-See Employee Compensation > Independent Contractors; Managing Independent Contractors - Supervisor Briefing; and Does an employer have to report independent contractors as new hires?.
+See Employee Compensation > Independent Contractors; Managing Independent Contractors - Supervisor Briefing; Does an employer have to report independent contractors as new hires?.

 As a general rule, all individuals who are economically dependent on an employer will be considered to be employees of the employer under the FLSA.
 The broad definition of employee contained in the FLSA has left a correspondingly narrow area within which an individual will be regarded as an independent contractor.
 Most state labor laws also contain a narrow definition of an independent contractor.